kazik871/blackcompany-task/README.md

 ###Requirements
-1. All data (firstname, surname, country code, identification number) for user is required.
+1. All data (firstname, surname, country code, identification number) for user are required.
 2. We serve only users from Poland and Germany.
-If the user comes from another country, we should receive an error from the response API.
+If user comes from another country, we should receive an error from the response API.
-3. The endpoint „/api/v1/users” before writing new user to the database should check the identification number is correct, i.e. it has the correct check digit and control sum.
+3. The endpoint „/api/v1/users” before writing new user to the database should check the identification number if it's correct, i.e. it has the correct check digit and control sum.
 4. If the identification number or country code is incorrect then response should return code 422 and contains an error messages.
 Example:
 ```
 {